-In 2016/17 we undertook an exercise to assess slavery and human trafficking risks within our supply chain.
-We carried out an evaluation based on the countries where our suppliers are based, products and services being supplied and the volume of spend.
+The initial exercise we undertook in 2016/17 to assess slavery and human trafficking risks within our supply chain was based on an evaluation of the countries where our suppliers are located.
+This evaluation was based on the types of products and services being supplied and the volume of spend.
 The data was evaluated against recognised external sources on perceived slavery risk within sectors and geographic areas to assess whether suppliers potentially represented a higher slavery risk.

-From our risk assessment work to date, considering the type of commodity or service being provided and the country in which the suppliers are based, we identified 2 suppliers that potentially presented a low level risk of slavery or human trafficking.
-These suppliers are based in Turkey and Taiwan.
-However, assessment of the industry in which both firms operate indicates an extremely low risk of slavery and human trafficking.
+We have continued with our due diligence over the past 6 years.
+From our risk assessment work to date, which considers the type of commodity or the service being provided, as well as the country in which the suppliers are based, we have identified that the majority of our supply chain represents a very low level risk of slavery or human trafficking.
+We remain diligent regarding our supply chains based in those regions assessed by external sources to be high risk.
+However, we continue to monitor our risk, have resumed on site supplier audits post-pandemic and to continue flow down our Supplier Code of Conduct throughout the whole of our supply chain.

-Our 2020 activities have been focussed on monitoring our risk mitigation activities of ensuring we continue flow down of our Supplier Code of Conduct throughout the whole of our supply chain.
+We don't limit this activity to direct product supply.
+We also have a number of suppliers working on our site providing outsourced services such as cleaning, catering and waste management.
+The nature of these services means there may be an increased inherent risk of slavery and human trafficking.

-We have not limited this activity to direct product supply.
-We also have a number of people working on our site as employees of companies providing outsourced services such as cleaning, catering and waste management.
-The nature of these services may mean there is an increased inherent risk of slavery and human trafficking.
-The companies that provide these services to us are subject to our Standard Terms and Conditions and we intend to seek additional assurances from these companies that they have effective procedures to protect their staff from such human rights violation risks.
-During 2020 these suppliers also either signed up to our Supplier Code of Conduct or provided evidence of their own compliant Corporate Code of Conduct
+The companies that provide these services are subject to our Standard Terms and Conditions and we continue to seek additional assurances from these companies that they have effective procedures to protect their staff from such human rights violation risks.
+Our suppliers are either signed up to our Supplier Code of Conduct or provided evidence of their own compliant Corporate Code of Conduct.